liborty/indxvec/README.md

     fn memsearch(self, val: T) -> Option<usize> where T: PartialOrd;
     /// Binary search for the subscript of the last occurence of val fn memsearchdesc(self, val: T) -> Option<usize> where T:PartialOrd;
-    /// Binary search for val via ascending sort index i fn memsearch_indexed(self, i: &[usize], val: T) -> Option<usize>
+    /// Binary search for val via ascending sort index i,
+    /// returns subscript of val
-        where T:PartialOrd;
+    fn memsearch_indexed(self, i: &[usize], val: T) -> Option<usize> where T:PartialOrd;
-    /// Backwards binary search for val via descending sort index i fn memsearchdesc_indexed(self, i: &[usize], val: T) -> Option<usize>
+    /// Backwards binary search for val via descending sort index i,
+    /// returns subscript of val
-        where T: PartialOrd;
+    fn memsearchdesc_indexed(self, i: &[usize], val: T) -> Option<usize> where T: PartialOrd;
     /// Binary search of an explicitly sorted list in ascending order.
-    /// Returns an index of the first item that is greater than val.
+    /// Returns subscript of the first item that is greater than val.
     /// When none are greater, returns s.len() fn binsearch(self, val: T) -> usize where T: PartialOrd;
     /// Binary search of an explicitly sorted list in descending order.
-    /// Returns an index of the first item that is smaller than val.
+    /// Returns subscript of the first item that is smaller than val.
     /// When none are smaller, returns s.len() fn binsearchdesc(self, val: T) -> usize where T: PartialOrd;
+    /// Binary search of an index sorted list in ascending order.
+    /// Returns subscript of the first item that is greater than val. fn binsearch_indexed(self, i:&[usize], val: T) -> usize where T: PartialOrd;
+    /// Binary search of an index sorted list in descending order.
+    /// Returns subscript of the first item that is smaller than val (in descending order). fn binsearchdesc_indexed(self, i:&[usize], val: T) -> usize where T: PartialOrd;
     /// Counts occurrences of val by simple linear search of an unordered set fn occurs(self, val:T) -> usize where T: PartialOrd;
     /// Efficiently counts number of occurences from ascending and descending sorts fn occurs_multiple(self, sdesc: &[T], val: T) -> usize where T: PartialOrd+Copy;
     /// Unites (concatenates) two unsorted sets.
 For union of sorted sets, use `merge` fn unite_unsorted(self, v: &[T]) -> Vec<T> where T: Clone;
     /// Intersects two ascending explicitly sorted generic vectors.